pgraham/php-annotations/README.md

 $annotations['likesToEat']['weekend'] == array('chips', 'dip');
 $annotations['likesToEat']['anytime'] == array('cheese', 'kraft dinner', 'hot dogs');
 ```

 * * *
+**NOTE:** It is not possible at this time to nest list values inside of another list or
+to nest maps inside of another map or a list.

+* * *
 **NOTE:** All annotation values can be surrounded by optional parentheses.